Stape

 After enabling and configuring Anonymizer, ensure you've changed the GA4/UA transport URL in the Web GTM config tag to the one that ends /anonymize

-Below is a list of all parameters that Anonymizer can either remove and anonymise.
+Below is a list of all parameters that Anonymizer can either remove and anonymize.
 When creating Anonymizer our goal was to give our clients ability to remove all parameters that somehow can be consider as personal user data.
 You can select which parameters you want to remove.
 Talk with your DPO or lawyers to specify which parameters need to be removed.

 You will have two options for most parameters: leave as is or remove.
 For two parameters (IP and Client ID), you will see options to Anonymize and Anonymize Strictly.